From First DUI to Death Penalty

 Medical Conditions Mistaken for Abuse

-Many legitimate medical conditions produce symptoms that resemble abuse.
+In fact, many legitimate medical conditions produce symptoms that resemble abuse.
 Unfortunately, overworked doctors often miss these underlying issues.

 - Osteogenesis Imperfecta: Brittle bone disease can cause unexplained fractures.